LimityJsmeMy/limityjsmemy.cz-old/README.md

 - event
   - content with date of event.
 It gets unpublished day after the event ended
 - featured
-  - isn't published on own URL, 2 newest items are published on the front page.
+  - isn't published on its own URL, 2 newest items are published on the front page.

 ## Development